Abeermohsien/alx-files_manager/README.md

-the task of file file manager
+the task of
+ file manager
+authors Abeer and Allam